Highly effective literacy teaching for all ages.

-Our next initiative is to train volunteer reading coaches to work with adults in the community.
+Read Victoria is training volunteer reading coaches to work with adults in the community.
 This could be at neighbourhood houses; libraries or other suitable organisations.
 This is based around the work of ReadEasyUK (link here) and The Shannon Trust (link here) who have worked with thousands of adult learners in the community and in the justice system across the UK.
 They are excited about us bringing this great program to Australia.
-Please contact us if your organisation would like to be involved or if you are interested to volunteer.
+Please contact Read Victoria if your organisation would like to be involved or if you are interested to volunteer.
 We are also looking for funding assistance to expand this work.

 We also offer information and support sessions if you are trying to work out a plan of attack for a struggling reader or a change of teaching practice at your school or kinder.
 Ring or email us to discuss your needs.

 major research reports all agree that there are five main keys to learning to read